FlavScents AInsights Entry: Hexanal (Aldehyde C-6)

 3. Natural Occurrence & Formation

-Hexanal naturally occurs in a variety of plants and fruits, including apples, bananas, and tomatoes.
-It is formed through the oxidative degradation of linoleic acid, a common fatty acid in plant tissues.
-This process can occur during the ripening of fruits or when plant tissues are damaged, such as during cutting or crushing.
-Hexanal's presence in natural sources supports its designation as a "natural flavor" in regulatory contexts.
+Hexanal is naturally found in a variety of plants and fruits, including apples, bananas, and citrus fruits.
+It is also present in essential oils such as eucalyptus and peppermint.
+Hexanal is commonly formed through the oxidative degradation of unsaturated fatty acids, particularly linoleic acid, during processes like lipid peroxidation.
+This pathway is significant in the context of food spoilage and the development of off-flavors.
+Its presence in natural sources supports its designation as a "natural flavor" or "natural fragrance" component.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs